Tracking what Michigan's opponents are doing.

 Northwestern Memorial wrong side of the bubble award

 Rutgers Memorial what's a bubble award

-Penn State, Nebraska, Purdue
+Northwestern (down from wrong side of bubble), Penn State, Nebraska, Purdue

 Games relevant to your interest that are on the TV and may be worth watching after the first ten minutes.